1,000 Books Before Kindergarten

 What books can we read?

 Any book!
 The options are endless.
-We’ve got some suggested reading lists above for kids to read before kindergarten (check out the printable versions here and here – and in your sign up bag!).
+We’ve got some suggested reading lists above for kids to read before kindergarten (check out the printable version here – and in your sign up bag!).
+Books in other languages absolutely count as well.

 I don’t know that many books…